 Engines, performance and drive

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

 Interior, design and technology

-The Celerio is a better looking and better proportioned car than the Alto and Splash models it replaces, but it can’t match the Renault Twingo or Toyota Aygo in the style stakes.
+The Celerio is a better looking and better proportioned car than the Alto and Splash models it replaced, but it can’t match the Renault Twingo or Toyota Aygo in the style stakes.
 While its boxy body offers bags of interior space, it looks quite slab-sided next to Peugeot’s dinky 108 or the classy Volkswagen up!.

-Compared to the subtle exterior design, the Celerio’s interior is busier, with a mix of colours, materials and textures that makes things feel cheap.
+Compared to the subtle exterior design, the Celerio’s cabin is busier, with a mix of colours, materials and textures that makes things feel cheap.
 However, despite the bargain bin plastics, build quality is strong.
 The dash swoops down to a big centre console that houses the radio and heating controls, while there’s a USB socket underneath and a handy space to leave your phone when charging.

 Silver plastic highlights run round the bottom of the dash in a U-shape, plus there are more bright inserts for the top of the gearlever and air vent surrounds.
 It’s a small touch that adds a splash of contrasting colour to an otherwise drab and plasticky cabin.